tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The Upload Transfer Procedure is intended for transferring the data chunk.
 As such, it can be used for either resuming an existing upload, or starting a new upload.
 A limited form of this procedure MAY be used by the client to start a new upload without the knowledge of server support.

 This procedure is designed to be compatible with a regular upload.
 Therefore all methods are allowed with the exception of `GET`, `HEAD`, `DELETE`, and `OPTIONS`.
-And all response status codes are allowed.
+All response status codes are allowed.
 The client is RECOMMENDED to use the `POST` method if not otherwise intended.
 The server MAY only support a limited number of methods.

 The client MUST use the same method throughout an entire upload.
 The server SHOULD reject the attempt to resume an upload with a different method with `400 (Bad Request)` response.